 If you aren’t familiar, the Animal Kingdom Lodge is made up of two resorts.
-The first is the main resort Jambo House.
-The second is Kidani Village, a Disney Vacation Club Resort.
+First, there’s Jambo House, the primary resort area.
+Next, there’s Kidani Village, a Disney Vacation Club Resort.

 Most of the restaurants at Animal Kingdom Lodge are located at Jambo House.
 However, there are a few options at Kidani Village.

 While the resorts sit next door to each other, there’s approximately a 10-minute walk between them.
-So if you are traveling to the Animal Kingdom Lodge for a dining reservation, you’ll want to know which portion of the resort you are visiting.
+So if you travel to the Animal Kingdom Lodge for a dining reservation, you’ll want to know in which portion of the resort the restaurant is located.